BrunoSilvaAndrade/python-config-parser/README.md

 # python-json-config-parser
-Project created to give the possibility of create dynamics Json config files and use this using oriented object paradigm
+This project was created to give you the possibility of creating json config files dynamicaly using OOP

 HOW TO INSTALL
 ---------------------------